-These amazing sunken gardens and surprising underwater sights in Bali are often the highlight of many visitors' diving adventures.
-The waters off Bali offer much in terms of natural marine biodiversity, with sightings of some of the world’s most peculiar sea creatures, from ‘mola-mola’ oceanic sunfish to magnificent whale sharks.
-However, these great manmade attractions offer something unique and different for your next snorkelling or dive trips.
+Bali has amazing sunken gardens and underwater sights that appeal to divers and snorkelers.
+The waters surrounding Bali offer plenty in terms of natural marine biodiversity, with sightings of some of the world’s most peculiar sea creatures, from oceanic sunfish to whale sharks.

-Some of these great Bali dive sites feature underwater sculptures such as temples and statues, which were carefully designed and built on dry land using materials that enable coral growth.
-After being carefully boated out and submerged at specific spots, the resulting ‘sunken gardens’ provide new playgrounds and reef ecosystems teeming with colourful tropical marine life.
-They’re great for out-of-this-world holiday photos, too!
-The map pointers below are approximate locations, but local diving companies will know exactly where to find them.
+Some of these great Bali dive sites are decorated with life-sized underwater sculptures like temples and people, which were carefully designed and built on dry land using materials that enable coral growth.
+After they’re submerged at specific spots, the resulting sunken gardens provide thriving reef ecosystems that are teeming with colourful tropical marine life.
+Many of these underwater sculptures offer out-of-this-world holiday photos as well, thanks to their ethereal (sometimes haunting) setting.

 Karang Lestari Bio-Rock Reef ProjectPemuteran

-The Bio-Rock Reef Project of the Karang Lestari Foundation is perhaps among the world’s most successful reef restoration efforts, outshining similar projects in the Pacific and Caribbean.
-These artificial reefs are off the shores of Pemuteran Bay in Bali’s northwest, which is home to the largest area of shallow coral reefs (measuring 2 hectares) thanks to year-round calm waves.
-It’s a marine protected area with over a dozen coral nurseries on sunken metal structures, which are fed with low electrical currents that help stimulate coral growth.
-Structures throughout the site include giant domes, blossoming lotuses, bicycles and statues of Buddha and Hindu deities.
-You can also ‘adopt’ a coral, and even have your name sculpted and sunk, to become a new home for fish.
-Read More...
+The Bio-Rock Reef Project of the Karang Lestari Foundation is one of the world’s most successful reef restoration efforts.
+These artificial reefs are off the shores of Pemuteran Bay in Bali’s northwest, which is home to shallow coral reefs spanning 20,000 sq m.
+This marine protected area has over a dozen coral nurseries on sunken metal structures, which are fed with low electrical currents that help stimulate coral growth.

 Badung Underwater Cultural ParkNusa Dua